kettanaito/naming-cheatsheet/README.md

 | `handleClickOutside` | | `handle` | `Click` | `Outside` |
 | `shouldDisplayMessage` | `should` | `Display` | `Message`| |

-> **Note:** The order of the contexts affects the core meaning of a method.
+> **Note:** Context order affects the meaning of a method.
 For example, `shouldUpdateComponent` means *you* are about to update a component, while `shouldComponentUpdate` tells you that *component* will update on itself, and you are but controlling whether it should do that right now.
-In other words, **high context emphasizes the meaning of the variable**.
+In other words, **high context emphasizes the meaning of a variable**.

 ---

 ## Actions

-Chosing a proper action name may grant explicit descriptiveness to your methods.
-This is a good place to start when naming your methods.
+The verb part of your function name.
+The most important part responsible for describing what the function *does*.

 #### `get`
 Accesses data immediately (i.e. shorthand getter of internal data).